 Am I allowed to link to other websites?

-This post was inspired by a question posed at the recent Collabor8 meet-up, where I was honoured to run a workshop about blogging.
+This post was inspired by a question posed at a networking event, where I was honoured to run a short workshop about blogging.

 The question was simple – Am I allowed to include links from my blog to other websites?